Frequently Asked Questions

 Q. What about the greenspace itself?

-A. It is the desire of the University of Manitoba to have much of the Southwood precinct remain as greenspace.
-Typically, new urban developments include only about ten per cent greenspace, however this does not foster the type of pedestrian oriented, vibrant community that is envisioned for the Fort Garry campus.
+A. It is the desire of the University of Manitoba to maintain a large portion of the Southwood Lands to remain as greenspace.
+Typically, new urban developments include approximately ten per cent greenspace; however this does not foster the type of pedestrian oriented, vibrant community that is envisioned for the Fort Garry campus.
 The creation of an extensive greenspace network will connect students, residents, visitors, and staff to the surrounding parks and natural areas while moving through a unique sustainable neighbourhood.

 Q. Will there be access to the Red River?